nesjett/angular8_ngrx_material_skeleton/README.md

 The software makes use of interfaces for object definitions, NgRx reducers and action definitios for the store, Angular Material elements and Native Angular forms with validation.

-For performance and UX comments and conclusions, plese, refer to [NOTE 1 & NOTE 2](https://licensebuttons.net/l/by/3.0/88x31.png)
+For performance and UX comments and conclusions, please, refer to [NOTE 1 & NOTE 2](https://licensebuttons.net/l/by/3.0/88x31.png)

 # Screenshots